khushv/khushv.github.io/_posts/2021-05-04-Back to Basics - Process Injection 101.md

 # Introduction

 This guide aims to gently introduce the concepts of process injection, beginning with a naive and simple Proof of Concept code and iterating this with additional functionality such as injecting into different processes, encryption of payloads, obfuscating function calls, using DLLs & EXEs, unhooking and general evasion techniques.
-In each iteration, the aim is to introduce a new technique that can be applied to the code in order to better it.
+In each iteration, the aim is to introduce a new technique that can be applied to the code in order to improve it.

 ## Process injection - Back to Basics

-Process injection a technique used in order to execute code, typically in another process.
+Process injection is a technique used in order to execute code, typically in another process.
 This allows an adversary to be stealthy in their approach and bypass operating system defences.
-There are three main types of different payloads that can be injected:
+There are mainly three different types of payloads that can be injected:
 - Shellcode injection
 - DLL injection
 - Exe injection

 At its core, a simple process injection technique can be reduced down to the following actions:
 - Pick a target process.
 For now, we'll inject into our own process.
-- Before we ca write some code into the process, we need to know where we can write code to.
+- Before we can write some code into the process, we need to know where we can write code to.
 We can request the operating system to allocate some memory for us.
 - Write said code.
 - Get the process to execute this code in some manner.